Beyond Pairwise Interactions: Equivariant Hypergraph Diffusion for Crystal Structure Prediction: Preliminaries

 holds for any permutation \( \pi \in \mathbb{S}_n \).
 Conversely, if the output is a tensor, \( f \) must be permutation-equivariant, ensuring that

 for all \( \pi \in \mathbb{S}_n \) \citep{kim2022equivariant}.
-When \( f \) is implemented as a neural network, typically consisting of a sequence of linear transformations and non-linear activation functions, the task simplifies to the design of linear layers that are both invariant and equivariant under permutations.
+When \( f \) is implemented as a neural network (typically a sequence of linear transformations and non-linear activations), the design reduces to constructing linear layers that are invariant or equivariant under permutations.